 Each runner is allowed one drop bag at the mile 16 Rock Tank Aid Station, which is also the start/finish area.
 Do not expect to have access to your vehicle; parking for runners will be a quarter to a half a mile away from the Rock Tank Aid Station.

-2 - 8 PM Packet Pickup, Knights of Columbus Hall, 1601 Roosevelt Ave.
+4 - 8 PM Packet Pickup, still to be confirmed at the Knights of Columbus Hall, 1601 Roosevelt Ave.
 Grants, NM.
+There will be a pasta dinner available ($TBD) per person (pasta, meat or marinara sauce, salad, roll, baked potato).

 5:45 - 6:20 AM Start line check in.